Is Overbooking Flights Legal in Europe?

 Knowing your rights and what you can do in such situations is the first step to feeling more empowered as an air traveler.

-We’ll dive into the current EU law on airline overbooking, discuss things that airlines are and aren’t allowed to do when dealing with an overbooked flight, and explore how ClaimFlights can help you receive fair compensation after being stranded at the airport due to an overbooked flight.
+We’ll dive into the EU law on airline overbooking, discuss things that airlines are and aren’t allowed to do when dealing with an overbooked flight, and explore how ClaimFlights can help you receive fair compensation after being stranded at the airport due to an overbooked flight.

 You may have seen the news stories about flights being overbooked and people being denied boarding.